 At first sight, the Spanish band Diabulus in Musica sounds like yet another upstart in the Gothic / Symphonic Metal genre.
 Albeit a very talented one, judging by The Wanderer, their newest concoction.

 The name of the band derives from the famous tritone that was banned by the Catholic church to be used in their heavenly concoctions.
 Or devilish things will happen to the congregation.
-The goat will appear or something.
+Like The Goat that will make an appearance on the unsuspecting churchgoers, or something.

-Well kind of – and after their first album Secrets, this second record is good progress.
+Well kind of – and after their first album Secrets, The Wanderer is good progress.
 The production has a lot (or too much for my taste) of Epica in it.
-And they have adopted many elements from early Nightwish and Within Temptation.
+And they adopted many elements from early Nightwish and Within Temptation.
 Like many others have done before them.

-Having said that and at second sight, this is really good, complicated and very complex fare.
-The album sometimes feels like a film sound track, style of Lord of the Rings or a computer game underlay.
+Having said that and at second sight, The Wanderer is really good, complicated and very complex fare.
+The album sometimes feels like a film soundtrack, style of Lord of the Rings or a computer game underlay.
 And that is a pity.
 I would suggest a harder line, less bombastic for this band and it would really take off.

 The album is nevertheless an astounding mix of typical symphonic and gothic metal themes, combined with a few stray elements.
 And you get it all: From very airy stuff to death grunts, all there.

-Looking at it as a whole: Diabulus in Musica created a very good and very compelling chunk of epic Symphonic Metal.
+Looking at it as a whole, Diabulus in Musica created a very good and very compelling chunk of epic Symphonic Metal.
 Fans of the genre will absolutely love it, whereas adepts of a harder line (like me) will want some more oomph in the production.

 Yet even if this is so, I will continue to look for more output from this band.